-Fly-in, fly-out and remote family reunion - with border restrictions and reduced face-to-face schooling, some families have relocated to the area of the main income earner, often involved in the resources or extractive industries, in areas such as the Pilbara.
+- Fly-in, fly-out and remote family reunion with border restrictions and reduced face-to-face schooling, some families have relocated to the area of the main income earner, often involved in the resources or extractive industries, in areas such as the Pilbara. - "Changes in lifestyle and working patterns brought about by the pandemic have transformed people's abilities to make regional Australia their home.
+This represents an unprecedented opportunity for many locatiosn outside of the major cities.
+However, it also presents challenges" - Master Builders Australia.20

-The highest net inflow from capital cities to regional areas occurred in 2020, with a net 43,000 Australians moving to regional areas from capital cities, compared to 18,900 in 2019.
-This was the highest net inflow to the regions on record, with regional Queensland having the biggest net inflow of all the states, followed by regional areas of Victoria and New South Wales.
-These trends continued in the March 2021 quarter with capital cities having a net loss of 11,800 people from internal migration, the largest quarterly loss on record.
-Stakeholders noted that these impacts have brought about or exacerbated demand for improved telecommunications, housing, tourism and road infrastructure.
+The highest net inflow from capital cities to regional areas occurred in 2020, with a net 43,000 Australians moving to regional areas from capital cities, compared to 18,900 in 2019.21 This was the highest net inflow to the regions on record, with regional Queensland having the biggest net inflow of all the states, followed by regional areas of Victoria and New South Wales.22 These trends continued in the March 2021 quarter with capital cities having a net loss of 11,800 people from internal migration, the largest quarterly loss on record.23 Stakeholders noted that these impacts have brought about or exacerbated demand for improved telecommunications, housing, tourism and road infrastructure.

 The need for reliable and high-speed telecommunications connectivity to access employment and services was raised frequently in consultations.
 Participants noted that during periods of lockdown, the importance of digital connectivity was heightened, as online communication became the main method of social engagement and accessing essential services.
 Participants raised how as e-commerce became more prevalent, businesses needed an online presence, individuals had to adopt remote working practices, and young people engage in remote education.
 The influx of sea- and tree-changers has also brought additional expectations of metro-equivalent digital connectivity.
 These shifts have increased the need for reliable internet bandwidth and speeds to ensure Australia's regions are not disadvantaged.
-Digital connectivity challenges have also been raised by stakeholders through the Australian Government's 2021 Regional Telecommunications Review.
+Digital connectivity challenges have also been raised by stakeholders through the Australian Government's 2021 Regional Telecommunications Review.24